bohanhou14/CLERC/generation/README.md

 ## Environment Setup

-This codebase requires python >= 3.8.
+This codebase requires Python >= 3.8.
-To best performance, one should run the fine-tuning on machines with CUDA devices.
+One should run the fine-tuning on machines with CUDA devices for the best performance.
 Our experiments were done with 8 A100 GPU cards.

-Please follow the instruction on [pytorch.org](https://pytorch.org) to install the pytorch.
+Please follow the instructions on [pytorch.org](https://pytorch.org) to install the pytorch.
 The codes were tested on torch==2.3.1.

 The rest of the requirements are listed on requirements.txt.